 This work by Thisoneofmarvels is for the “Scotland” theme, and uses the Scottish and Austrian flags as motifs:

 Very beautiful!
 I love how serious Deryn is.

 There are many more to see, so head over to the Dalek Week 2013 folder to feast your eyes and leave your praise.

 It’s almost time for the annual Deryn/Alek (Dalek) week on Deviant art!

 Dalek Week goes from Dec 16 to Dec 22, and challenges you to upload one piece of art per day.
 Each day has a theme:

-Click here to participate.
-And enjoy Dalek Week!
-(I’ll be adding a few of the submitted pieces to this post.)
+Click here to enjoy the spoils of Dalek Week.
+(I’ll be posting a few of the submitted pieces later this week.)

 Just received the new Japanese cover for Leviathan, the paperback version!

 (Actually, the previous edition was also a paperback, but a larger format.
 For my future bibliographers: the old one was 184mm x 106mm, and this new one is 148mm x 105mm.)